Increase Security in Your AWS Environment

 Thwart in-progress attacks in AWS.
 Consistently implement MFA for AWS service management, on login and privilege elevation for EC2 instances.

-Let Centrify help you secure your AWS environments
+Let Centrify help you apply these best practices to your AWS environments:

 AWS Shared Responsibility Model